Uzwername/base-react-webpack-config/README.md

   In order to prevent this situation, this additional HTML content is added.
 It will be displayed in such a situations and automatically deleted by React otherwise.

   However, since it is not needed in 100% of cases (for instance, there's no such a probability if you develop a Chrome plug-in), it is left only in dev version of the HTML template.
 The production version doesn't contain it by default.
-So, one should customize this content as needed **and then copy the content to index_template.prod.html** if necessary. **Otherwise, the content will not be included in production build.**
+So, one should customise this content as needed **and then copy the content to index_template.prod.html** if necessary. **Otherwise, the content will not be included in production build.**

   **Corresponding CSS of the element  will leak to production build if not deleted or commented out**.